BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites like the Sultan Qaboos Grand Mosque.
 For women, this means covering your shoulders, arms, and legs, and wearing a headscarf.
 Men should also avoid shorts and sleeveless shirts.
-It shows respect and helps you blend in more easily.
+It shows respect and helps you blend in more seamlessly.

 transport